-The highlights of the trip are the Atlas Mountains, the famous fortress Kasbah Ait Ben Haddou, camel ride in Sahara and the whole experience of the desert.
-Taroudant, the “Grandmother of Marrakech” and the laidback fishing town Essaouira.
-We pass Berber villages and cross Tiz’n Tichka, the highest pass in the Atlas mountains.
-We pass Ouarzazate, also nicknamed “The Gate to Sahara”, green date valleys and visit a ceramic village and the carpet capital of Morocco.
-And not at least, the meetings with the local people and experiencing their kind hospitality.
+Some of the highlights on this tour: Atlas Mountains, Kasbah Ait Ben Haddou and the magical desert.
+The city Taroudant nicknamed “Little Marrakech” and the laidback fishing town Essaouira.
+Cross Tiz’n Tichka, the highest pass in the Atlas mountains and pass Berber villages.
+Pass the film city Ouarzazate, also nicknamed “The Gate to Sahara”.
+Drive through green date valleys, visit a ceramic village and the carpet capital of Morocco.
+Experience the kind hospitality of the local people.

 - Start: Marrakech – we pick you up at your hotel or riad

 Day 1: Marrakech - Atlas Mountains - Kasbah Ait Ben Haddou - Draa valley - Zagora

 The trip starts at 9 am, when the driver picks you up at your hotel or riad.

 We head to the spectacular High Atlas Mountains, crossing via the twisting pass of Tizi n Tichka.
 We drive further until we reach the famous Kasbah Ait Benhaddou.
 The kasbah is a well-preserved fortified city which is listed on UNESCO’s World Heritage site.
 From here we visit the city, or ksar, on foot.
 Lunch in Ait Ben Haddou.

 After lunch we continue south, through the city of Ouarzazate, also known as Morocco’s Hollywood and nicknamed the «gate to Sahara».
 We continue through the lush Draa valley, where we turn off the main road and follow the old caravan route.
 We drive under the palm trees until we reach the desert town of Zagora.

 Dinner and sleep in the guest house in Zagora.